ubiratanfilho/ubiratanfilho/README.md

 <br>

 ### Some facts about me
-- 💻 I'm currently pursuing my *Bachelor's in Computer Engineering* at Maua Institute of Technology.
+- 💻 Bachelor's in Computer Engineering at Maua Institute of Technology.
 - 📈 I'm an Analytics Engineer at XP Inc.
 - 📫 How to reach me: ubfilho16@gmail.com